 Another fascinating facet of the engineer: they love to build stuff.
 There will almost always be a project on the go, and it's almost always unique and complex.
 Regardless of the project at hand, the human head is a specific size, and it can be tough to see what you need to, especially when it comes to the inner workings of some gadget or other.

-is a gift for engineering types that has so much utility.
+A wire camera is a gift for engineering types that has so much utility.
 The idea is pretty simple: there's a small camera attached to the end of the flexible wire.
 You can guide that wire into extremely small spaces in order to get a clear view of what you're working with.
-A wire camera

 It utilizes a small LCD screen on the handle attachment that gives you a clear, color picture of whatever you point it at.
 It's easy to use and has an LED light at the end.
 It even has night vision capability, and the tip is waterproof.

 It's the perfect companion for an avid builder.
 Take a look inside the walls of your house, inside an engine block, or even under the couch looking for a lost item.
 You'll wonder how you ever got along without it—definitely an engineering gift worth giving.

 Miniature Wooden Trebuchet: A Unique Present Idea for Engineering Students and Teachers

 Does your recipient love destruction as much as construction?
 The trebuchet is an ancient war machine that was a triumph of engineering when it was first developed.
 (It still is today, in my opinion).